seattlerb/hoe/README.txt

 * hoe-seattlerb  - Minitest, email announcements, release branching.
 * hoe-telicopter - Provides tasks used by hotelicopter.
 * hoe-travis     - Allows your gem to gain maximum benefit from <http://travis-ci.org>.
+* hoe-version    - ??? submit a PR to add description
 * hoe-yard       - A Hoe plugin for generating YARD documentation.

 === Writing Plugins: